Keyboard shortcuts

 2. Implement weaveffi_core::backend::LanguageBackend: define the associated Config type, then name, prefix (if the config carries a c_prefix), and files (returning every OutputFile).
 For a single-pass layout, override the render_enum/render_struct/ render_function hooks and compose emit_members; otherwise build the layout directly in files.
 Then add weaveffi_core::impl_generator_via_backend!(<Generator>); to bridge it to Generator (this derives generate and output_files).
 Reuse BindingModel and weaveffi_core::codegen::common instead of re-deriving traversal or ABI classification.

-3. Wire the generator into the cli_targets! registry macro in crates/weaveffi-cli/src/main.rs: add one line ("<name>" => <field>: <Config> via <Generator>, plus strip if the generator honors strip_module_prefix).
+3. Wire the generator into the cli_targets! registry macro in crates/weaveffi-cli/src/config.rs: add one line ("<name>" => <field>: <Config> via <Generator>, plus strip if the generator honors strip_module_prefix).
 That single entry is the source of truth: it expands to the CliConfig field, the --target <name> parser entry, inline-config merging, and the Orchestrator registration.
 No other CLI edits are required.

 4. Add snapshot fixtures in crates/weaveffi-cli/tests/snapshots.rs covering at minimum the calculator, contacts, inventory, async-demo, and events sample IDLs.